Keyfactor/azurekeyvault-orchestrator/readme_source.md

      ![Cert Store Types Menu](/Images/cert-store-type.png)

+> :warning:
-:note: if you are using a system assigned managed identity for authentication, you should leave this unchecked.
+> if you are using a system assigned managed identity for authentication, you should leave this unchecked.

 1) Navigate to the _Advanced_ tab and set the following values:
      - Store Path Type: **Freeform**